-Alternatively referred to as Control K and C-k, Ctrl+K is a shortcut key that varies depending on the program being used.
+Alternatively referred to as Control K and C-k, Ctrl+K is a shortcut key that varies depending on the program used.
 For example, in some programs, Ctrl+K is used to insert a hyperlink and in some browsers Ctrl+K focuses on the search bar.

 How to use the Ctrl+K shortcut key